GNS3/iouyap/README.rst

 iouyap
 ======

 Bridge IOU to UDP, TAP and Ethernet.
+Please note that **iouyap has been replaced by uBridge** https://github.com/GNS3/ubridge

 Installation on Linux (Debian based)
 ------------------------------------